GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Diagnostic criteria in children aged 5 years and younger

-The 2025 edition of the GINA Report confirms that it is possible to diagnose asthma in this age group and clearly outlines the three criteria that must be met:
+The 2025 edition of the GINA Report confirms that clinicians can diagnose asthma in this age group and clearly outlines the three criteria they must meet:

 1. Recurrent acute episodes of wheezing, or at least one acute episode of wheezing accompanied by asthma-like symptoms between episodes.